The name Branah belongs to the early history of Britain, it's origins lie with the Anglo-Saxons

 Early Notables of the Branah family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Branah Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was born in Pontefract...
+Another 37 words (3 lines of text) are included under the topic Early Branah Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Branah family to the New World and Oceana